wedgehov/gitops/README.md

 *   `kubectl` configured to point to your target cluster.
 *   `just` installed (`brew install just` or similar).
 *   The Nutanix CSI driver must be manually installed on the cluster for Persistent Volume Claims to work.
+*   An Ingress controller (like NGINX) must be installed and configured on the cluster.
+The `kube-prometheus-stack` values file assumes an `ingressClassName` of `nginx`.

 ### Manual Dependencies (The "Almost" in GitOps)